 2. Take a Walk On The World’s Longest Boardwalk

-I'd say this is my personal favorite, though It's a short-lived excitement, some may say.
-I'm talking about the Coeur d'Alene resort boardwalk.
+I’d say this is my personal favorite, though It’s a short-lived excitement, some may say.
+But, of course, I’m talking about the Coeur d’Alene resort boardwalk.
 This 3,300 feet long boardwalk was built in 1986 by the Hagadone Corporation and is an icon found only in our growing mountain town.
-Unlike anywhere else, the Cd'A boardwalk is known as the longest in the world.
-Though technically a part of the famous Coeur d'Alene resort, this boardwalk remains open throughout the year to anyone visiting and locals alike.
+Unlike anywhere else, the Cd’A boardwalk is known as the longest in the world.
+Though technically a part of the famous Coeur d’Alene resort, this boardwalk remains open throughout the year to anyone visiting and locals alike.